matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 ### Settings

-* browser triggered archiving: this setting determines whether log aggregation is allowed to be launched from browser requests.
+* browser triggered archiving: this setting determines whether log aggregation is allowed to be launched on demand, outside of the core:archive command.
-  If disabled, this only happens if a segment that is not set to auto-archive is requested (referred to as a custom segment), or if a range period is requested.
+  If browser archiving is disabled, on demand archiving only happens if a segment that is not set to auto-archive is requested (referred to as a custom segment), or if a range period is requested.
 The setting is stored in two potential places, the `[General] enable_browser_archiving_triggering`
   INI config setting or the `enableBrowserTriggerArchiving` option value.
 There are other related INI config settings to disable archiving even if a custom segment or range period is requested: `[General] browser_archiving_disabled_enforce` and `[General] archiving_range_force_on_browser_request`